 Annexin Pharmaceuticals is a Stockholm-based pharmaceutical company with an immediate goal to offer new treatments for vascular diseases.
 With the biological drug candidate ANXV, First-In-Class treatments can be offered for a number of patient groups where there are currently no effective treatment alternatives.

-The company’s main focus is to develop a treatment for retinal venous occlusion (RVO) – a vascular disease that affects the eye and causes partial or complete visual impairment and is one of the most common causes of blindness.
+The company’s main focus is to develop a treatment for retinal vein occlusion (RVO) – a vascular disease that affects the eye and causes partial or complete visual impairment and is one of the most common causes of blindness.
 Today, the approximately 16 million people who have the diagnosis are referred to procedures where drugs are injected into the eye.
 However, the treatment gives suboptimal treatment results, and most patients have persistent visual impairments.

 Potential in major diseases – inflammation is a common denominator